U.S. regulators seek public views on self-driving trucks and trains

 In September, Chao announced the first set of revisions to guidelines set by the administration of former President Barack Obama.

 Under existing rules, many written with the assumption that a licensed driver will be in control of the vehicle, automakers must meet nearly 75 safety standards.
-NHTSA said in 2016 that the regulations posed “significant” hurdles to vehicles without human controls.
+NHTSA said in 2016 that the regulations posed“significant” hurdles to vehicles without human controls.

 The Federal Transit Administration recently sought public input on autonomous bus technology and regulatory barriers, while the Federal Highway Administration sought views on how U.S. roads must adapt to autonomous technology.

 In January, GM filed a petition with NHTSA requesting an exemption for a small number of autonomous vehicles in a ride-share program without steering wheels or human drivers.
-The department has still not determined whether that petition is “complete” before deciding whether to approve it.
+The department has still not determined whether that petition is“complete” before deciding whether to approve it.

 Reporting by David Shepardson, Editing by Rosalba O'Brien